CTC Global History

 Market need drove us to innovate

-After an extensive R&D, testing and installation trials effort, CTC Global went on to develop ISO certified manufacturing techniques and tooling to allow the cost-effective and continuous production of the pultruded composite core.
-To date, the ACCC conductor has been deployed to over 450 project sites, globally.
+After an extensive R&D, testing, and installation trials effort, CTC Global went on to develop ISO certified manufacturing techniques and tooling to allow the cost-effective and continuous production of the pultruded composite core.
+To date, the ACCC Conductor has been deployed to over 1,000 project sites, globally.